Coaching for Pocock Youth Rowing

 • Ability to communicate professionally and effectively with youth and adults

-• Candidates must satisfactorily complete a criminal background check
+• Candidates must satisfactorily complete a background check

 • USRowing Level 1 or Level 2 certification